Cybersecurity Program Requirements

 - Received credit in CIS 015 Undergraduate Seminar

-New students, including transfer students, should submit the standard application form directly, using the Apply Now link below.
-To enroll in professional courses for next semester, an application to the professional program must be submitted to the department of computer science by Oct.
-31 for the spring semester and March 31 for the fall semester.
+Additionally, an application to the professional program must be submitted to the Department of Computer Science by Oct.
+31 for admission effective the following Spring semester or by March 31 for admission effective the following Fall semester.
 This submission will be immediately prior to the student’s pre-enrollment into any of the professional program courses.
+New students, including transfer students, should submit the standard application form directly, using the Apply Now link below, following the same schedule.
 After your application has been received and grades have been posted at the end of the semester, your application will be reviewed and you will be notified if you have been admitted into the professional program.

 All courses in the pre-professional program must be completed and all grade criteria must be met by the end of the semester that the application is submitted.
 An exception to this rule is the student who expects to complete these criteria during the summer term.
 Those students should also make application in the Spring semester prior to pre-enrollment.
 All eligible applicants will be allowed to pre-enroll into professional program courses with the understanding that they will be dropped if they are not accepted for admission to the professional program prior to the beginning of the subsequent semester.

-Applications will be reviewed by the Curriculum Committee of the Department and accepted or rejected as soon as possible after semester grades are issued.
-The number of students admitted in any given semester will be limited by the number of seats available.
-If the number of applicants who meet the grade requirements listed above exceeds the number of seats available, then in addition to the minimum grade requirements listed above, the admission will be determined by resident overall GPA.
+Applications will be reviewed by the Academic Standards Committee of the Department and accepted or rejected as soon as possible after semester grades are issued.
+The University Catalog lists additional factors that will be considered should the number of applicants who meet the grade requirements listed above exceed the number of seats available.
+Because we do not expect this limit to be exceeded in the near future, we are currently not requesting information on these additional factors; i.e., we are only using the grade requirements listed above as admissions criteria.

 After admission to the professional program, students are expected to attain “C” or better grades in each of the professional program courses taken, and to receive a “Cr” grade in either CIS 018 or CIS 118 each Fall and Spring semester they remain in the program.
 Specifically, students will be subject to the following academic standards that are more stringent than those for the University.